 However, we don’t want a lot of bacteria in the small intestine, because that is where we digest our food and absorb our nutrients.
 If a lot of bacteria is present in this area, it will interfere with the digestion and absorption process.
 Being present in this area gives them premature access to our nutrients.
 Typically we get first dibs to our nutrients and they get what’s left over once it travels to the colon.
 If they are present in the small intestine, then they take the nutrients they want first and we can what’s left over.
 When they consume these nutrients before our own cells have a chance to obtain them, it can lead to a wide variety of nutritional deficiencies and negative consequences.

 Like most bacteria, these bacteria prefer to feed on sugar, starches, and carbs that are present in our diet by fermenting them, which releases a variety of toxins and gases like hydrogen and methane.
-When these bacteria are present in an overabundance of numbers and carbs are high in the diet, then these gases and toxins can become excessive, which leads to a wide variety of symptoms like flatulence, diarrhea, bloating, abdominal pain, and foul smelling gas and/or stool, and increased or decreased motility depending on whether hydrogen or methane is produced.
+When these bacteria are present in an overabundance of numbers and carbs are high in the diet, then these gases and toxins can become excessive, which leads to a wide variety of symptoms like flatulence, diarrhea, bloating, cramping, indigestion, acid reflux, abdominal pain, and foul-smelling gas and/or stool, and increased or decreased motility depending on whether hydrogen or methane is produced.
+These gases and toxins can also damage the small and large intestine, as well as the liver, gallbladder, and stomach.
 All the toxins produced by bacteria may also overload the detoxification system, making it difficult for the body to eliminate naturally occurring toxins within the body from metabolism and incoming toxins from the environment, which can also result in a build-up of toxins and more degradation of mental and physical health.

 Most Common Symptoms of SIBO